Heidi Talbot (footballer)

 Heidi Talbot is a professional Australian rules footballer who was selected by the Gold Coast Suns with the 27th pick in the 2024 AFL Women's draft.

 Early life

-Talbot was raised in Cairns and is of Torres Strait Islander (Ait Koedal) descent.
+Talbot is of Torres Strait Islander (Ait Koedal) descent and spent the early years of her life in Saibai Island before moving to Cairns.
 She was a prodigously talented athlete in her younger years and excelled in both Australian rules football and field hockey.
 She was coached by Cairns football icon Jo Butland in her younger years while playing for the North Cairns Tigers.

 AFLW career

 Talbot was drafted to the Gold Coast Suns with the 27th selection in the 2024 AFL Women's draft.
 As of 2025, she is the only Torres Strait Islander in either the AFL or AFLW competitions.